-A collection of thirty-four international scholars are contributing to a book titled:
+A collection of thirty-four international scholars and

 By